-I often consult with clients who are in a health crisis which is an incredibly difficult experience to navigate.
+I often consult with clients who are in a health crisis.
+It's an incredibly difficult experience to navigate.
 It's such a hard thing when you are in one because you often don't have answers, you feel terrible, and it's easy to start feeling down and defeated.
-The first thing I can tell you about getting through a health crisis is that you will have a much better chance of not only healing but feeling better than you ever have afterward if you view your health challenge as your body's way of communicating with you about what needs to change.
+The first thing I can tell you about getting through a health crisis is that you will have a much better chance of healing if you view your health challenge as your body's way of communicating with you about what needs to change.

 We know as midlifers that we can no longer take care of ourselves the way that we were able to get away with in our younger days.
 Midlife bodies, of course, need more—more nutrition, more sleep, and more attention.
 After years of taking care of us on auto-pilot, the body shifts in midlife and has to knock on the door of our consciousness in order to ask us to start participating as a benevolent steward.